Home-Center Points|Online Routing for High-Price Items, Point Days for Daily Goods

 Home centers like Cainz, Kohnan, and DCM span a very wide unit-price range — from a few-hundred-yen daily item like detergent or gardening supplies to furniture, seasonal appliances, and bulk DIY materials.
 That's exactly why buying everything the same way is inefficient.
 For daily goods, "bulk-buy on point days + the membership app + payment cashback"; for high-price items, "route the online order through the point site" — splitting tactics by the item's price band is the trick.
 Especially for furniture and seasonal appliances of a few thousand to tens of thousands of yen, whether or not you route the online order changes the cashback you receive a lot.

-This article organizes home-center points in the flow of "capture cashback across three scenes — in-store, the membership app, and online orders," "make online routing the axis for high-price items," and "make daily goods efficient with point days and double-dipping."
+This article organizes home-center points in the flow of "capture cashback across three scenes — in-store, the membership app, and online orders," "make online routing the axis for high-price items," "make daily goods efficient with point days and double-dipping," and "identify the best approach by item category."
 But the premise: don't increase spending with "impulse add-ons" lured by point multipliers.
 The goal is to buy what you need, by the most efficient method.
 See also the supermarket guide and drugstore guide.

 Four Scenes Where Cashback Arises at a Home Center